-You must complete and attach Form IT-203-S-ATT.
+You must complete and submit Form IT-203-S-ATT.
 Use as many forms as you need to list all qualified nonresident shareholders participating in the group return.
-Enter the grand totals from all attachment sheets on the last attachment sheet.
+Enter the grand totals from all Forms IT-203-S-ATT on the last sheet.